Marcus W. Acheson

-Education and career
+Early life, education and career

-Acheson received a Bachelor of Arts degree in 1845 from Washington College (now Washington & Jefferson College) and read law in 1852.
+Acheson was born on June 7, 1828, in Washington, Pennsylvania, son of David and Mary (Wilson) Acheson.
+He received a Bachelor of Arts degree in 1845 from Washington College (now Washington & Jefferson College) and read law in 1852.
 He was in private practice in Pittsburgh, Pennsylvania from 1852 to 1880.
-He received the degree LL.D. from Washington and Jefferson College in 1881.
+He received the honorary degree of LL.D. from Washington and Jefferson College in 1881.

 Federal judicial service

 Acheson was nominated by President Rutherford B. Hayes on January 6, 1880, to a seat on the United States District Court for the Western District of Pennsylvania vacated by Judge Winthrop Welles Ketcham.
 He was confirmed by the United States Senate on January 14, 1880, and received his commission the same day.
 His service terminated on February 9, 1891, due to his elevation to the Third Circuit.

 Acheson was nominated by President Benjamin Harrison on January 23, 1891, to a seat on the United States Circuit Courts for the Third Circuit vacated by Judge William McKennan.
 He was confirmed by the Senate on February 3, 1891, and received his commission the same day.
 Acheson was assigned by operation of law to additional and concurrent service on the United States Court of Appeals for the Third Circuit on June 16, 1891, to a new seat authorized by 26 Stat.
 826 (Evarts Act).
-His service terminated on June 21, 1906, due to his death in Pittsburgh.
+His service terminated on June 21, 1906, due to his death.